Graciela Iturbide: A Lens to See

-Undoubtedly some of Iturbide’s most iconic images capture the power and dignity of women and of many times marginalized women.
-For example, Mujer ángel, Desierto de Sonora/ Angel Woman in the Desert of Sonora portrays a woman with flowing locks of indigenous hair making her way through an isolated landscape which contrasts with the modernity of the boom box she carries.
-Nuestra Senora de las Iguanas, Juchitán, Oaxaca, México/ Our Lady of the Iguanas, Juchitán features an august Zapotec persona balancing four iguanas on her head with a gaze of reverence.
-In both of these images, as in the case of much of Iturbide’s work, she is capturing the female form in a new role; Iturbide’s woman are not objectified, sexualized, or trivialized rather they are glorified, dignified, and they are seen.
+Undoubtedly, some of Iturbide’s most iconic images capture the power and dignity of women and, many times, of marginalized women.
+For example, Mujer Ángel, Desierto de Sonora / Angel Woman in the Desert of Sonora portrays a woman with flowing locks of indigenous hair making her way through an isolated landscape which contrasts with the modernity of the boom box she carries.
+Nuestra Señora de las Iguanas, Juchitán, Oaxaca, México / Our Lady of the Iguanas, Juchitán, Oaxaca, México features an august Zapotec persona balancing four iguanas on her head with a gaze of reverence.
+In both of these images, as in the case of much of Iturbide’s work, she is capturing the female form in a new role; Iturbide’s women are not objectified, sexualized, or trivialized, rather, they are glorified, dignified, and they are seen.
 She hones focus onto, in many ways, the invisible females of society.
 This concept is the framework for Graciela Iturbide: A Lens to See.

 Graciela IturbideEl señor de los Pájaros Nayarit, México, 1984Signed by the artist in ink on rectoSilver Gelatin Print16 x 20"40.6 x 50.8 cm